best fort lauderdale real estate agent

 But Didn't Know Who to Ask

-Short Term Vacation Rentals have become big business in the United States.
-With the worldwide Pandemic creating so many problems with oversea travel it has created quite an investment opportunity in the tropical paradise which is Fort Lauderdale, Broward County and South Florida, one of our country's premier resort destinations.
-The popular Vacation Home Rental websites like Airbnb and VRBO all feature hundreds of listings in Fort Lauderdale and its surrounding communities.
+Short Term Vacation Rentals have become big business in the United States, creating an investment opportunity in the tropical paradise which is Fort Lauderdale, Broward County and South Florida, one of our country's premier resort destinations.
+Popular Vacation Home Rental websites like Airbnb and VRBO all feature hundreds of listings in Fort Lauderdale and its surrounding communities.

-Many astute real estate investors are taking advantage of this trend to make serious returns, while others wonder how this process works, exactly how much money is in it.
+Many real estate investors are taking advantage of this to generate returns, while others wonder how this process works, exactly how much money is in it.

 How Much Money Can I Make?

 Hey, let's not beat around the bush, right?
 That's the Number One Question.
-It's only natural, after all.
 Trouble is, we must go through all the answers to all the other questions before you can start making any intelligent projections.

-The quick answer is - that depends.
+The quick answer is – that depends.
 On many factors.
 The approach you choose.
 The choices you make.
-An intelligent real estate investor knows that's the only answer I could offer.
+Any intelligent real estate investor knows that's the only answer I could offer.

-One thing I should mention, one important factor to remember, you must think beyond the money you can make operating a property as a short term vacation rental.
-Do not ignore the potential appreciation, which in Fort Lauderdale these days, can be significant.
-Many Real Estate Investors only keep these properties for three to four years, after which they sell, lock in their profits.
+One important factor to remember: think beyond the money you can make operating a property as a short term vacation rental.
+Do not ignore potential appreciation, which in Fort Lauderdale can be significant.
+Some Real Estate Investors only keep these properties for three to four years, after which they sell, lock in their profits.

 How Often Will It Be Rented?

-As you start crunching numbers you might be wise to work up a spread, maybe work up projections based on the property being rented 50% of the time, 60% of the time, and 70% of the time.
+As you start crunching numbers you might slso work up a spread, projections based on the property being rented 50% of the time, 60% of the time, 70% of the time, etc...

 What Kind of Property Should I Buy?

 Another key component, the typical vacation rental around Fort Lauderdale is usually a Single Family Home.
 They certainly offer the best capital appreciation.
 In South Florida, most Condos do not allow Short Term Rentals.
 Any prospective tenant in a Condo which is being rented must apply to the Association.
 You can't do that every week.
-In addition, most Condominiums across South Florida typically have restrictions governing how they can be rented.
-Many require the Condo must be owned for a year or two before they may be rented.
+In addition, Condominiums across South Florida might have restrictions governing how they can be rented.
+Many require the Condo must be owned for a year before they may be rented.
 Some may only be rented once in a calendar year.
-Some have 3-4 month minimum terms for any rental.
+Some have 3-4 month minimum terms.
 Townhomes might be a viable option.
 A Townhouse (or Villa) are either a Condo Unit or a Fee Simple Property.
 You might be able to do a Vacation Rental with a Fee Simple Townhome.
 In addition, multi-family properties like a Triplex or Fourplex can often offer extremely lucrative returns when operated as a Vacation Rental.

 How Much Can I Rent It For?

-To arrive at the proper number you must either do some extensive research, see what comparable properties in the same neighborhood are renting for, and you can also consult an expert in the field.
+To arrive at the proper number you must either do research, see what comparable properties in the same neighborhood are renting for, or consult an expert in the field.
 The fact of the matter is you must have a handle on what the proper market rent of a property should be before you start coming up with projections.

 Who Takes Care of It?